 What's your hiking style?
-Your preferred hiking destinations, style and season will determine your choice of footwear.
+Your preferred hiking destinations, style and season will all influence your choice of footwear.

 How sensitive are your feet?
-The more sensitive your feet are, the stiffer a sole you'll need to protect them from rugged terrain.
-This goes double if you're backpacking; you need the stiffness to protect your feet under the extra weight of your pack, food and gear.
+The more sensitive your feet are, the stiffer the sole you'll need to protect them from rugged terrain.
+This goes double if you're backpacking; you need the extra stiffness to protect your feet as they carry the extra weight of your pack, food and gear.

-Do you need a waterproof membrane?
-If you often hike in wet or cold conditions, a breathable waterproof membrane will keep water out and release sweat as it accumulates.
-However, when water gets in it can't get out and the boot can take a long time to dry when emptied.
-It also tends to be hot in warm weather, so look for this feature only if conditions warrant.
+Do you really need a waterproof membrane?
+If you often hike in wet or cold conditions, a breathable waterproof membrane will help keep water out and also release sweat as it accumulates.
+However, when water gets into a waterproof boot, it can't get out -- so the boot will take a long time to dry once emptied.
+Waterproof boots also tend to be hot and muggy in warm weather, so consider this feature carefully.

 Shop later in the day.
-Your feet tend to swell throughout the day and on long hikes, so shop toward the end of the day, when you've already been on your feet for a while; otherwise, your "just right" boots may turn out to be too small.
+Your feet tend to swell through the day and on long hikes, so shop toward the end of the day, when you've already been on your feet for a while.
+Otherwise, your "just right" boots may turn out to be too small.

 Err in favor of a larger size if you plan to hike long distances.
-Over the course of a long-distance, multi-day hike, your feet may swell a half-size to a full size larger than usual during these trips.
-This doesn't mean you should size up from a perfect fit, but if you're in between sizes, going up is usually the best choice.
+Over the course of a long-distance, multi-day hike, your feet may swell a half-size or even a full size larger than usual.
+This doesn't mean you should size up from a perfectly roomy fit but, if you're in between sizes, going up is usually the best choice.

-Test hiking boots while wearing a loaded backpack.
-This is especially important if you carry a heavy pack.
-It's the only way to be sure the boots will remain comfortable and supportive when loaded down.
+Test your boots while wearing a loaded backpack.
+This is especially important if you typically carry a heavy load; it's the only way to be sure the boots will remain comfortable and supportive when loaded down.
 Some stores will have sandbags you can load into your pack, or just bring your pack to the store as if you were packed for a trip; the sales staff will applaud your foresight.